 "Oh, geez," Carter was visibly shaking now.

 "Well," the pilot tried to reassure him, "We can't be sure that missile does have a shrapnel warhead.
-The carrrier that launched those fighters might've been stocked for planetary defense.
+The carrier that launched those fighters might've been stocked for planetary defense.
 Every scrap of debris in a planetary orbit is a navigation hazard, so for an orbital defense weapon, shrapnel bursts are one thing you'd want to avoid.
 If we're lucky, this cruise missile might be the kind that stays in one piece."

 There was nothing to do about it for the next hour, though.
 Just wait.
 Carter put the video headset on again and tried to find some kind of mindless entertainment to fill the time, but the terrified gnawing in the pit of his stomach just refused to leave.
 It was almost more relaxing to run through worst-case scenarios in his head than it was to try and forget his situation.